DivanteLtd/storefront-integration-sdk/README.md

 ### Category entity

-Categories are being used mostly for building the tree navigation.
+Categories are being used mostly for building tree navigation.
 Vue Storefront uses the [dynamic-catetgories-prefetching](https://docs.vuestorefront.io/guide/basics/configuration.html#dynamic-categories-prefetching).
-Please make sure that **all the categorries** are indexed on the main level - even if they exist as a `category.children_data` assigned to any other category.
+Please make sure that **all the categories** are indexed on the main level - even if they exist as a `category.children_data` assigned to any other category.

 [Read the Category format specification](Format-category.md)

 ### TaxRate entity

-**Note:** TaxRates are skipped from `sample-data` as they're not crucial to display the products and categories in Vue Storefront (as long as the taxes are calculated and imported to Elastic)
+**Note:** TaxRates are skipped from `sample-data` as they're not crucial to display the products and categories in Vue Storefront (as long as the taxes are calculated before product pricing is imported to Elastic)

 Here is the data format: